Scroll to navigation

 The second part of making a request is notifying the resource lease owner that it should examine the request records of its resource leases.
 The notification will cause the lease owner to automatically run the equivalent of "sanlock client examine -s LOCKSPACE" for the lockspace of the requested resource.

-The notification is made using a bitmap in each host_id delta lease.
+The notification is made using a bitmap in each host_id lease.
 Each bit represents each of the possible host_ids (1-2000).
-If host A wants to notify host B to examine its resources, A sets the bit in its own bitmap that corresponds to the host_id of B. When B next renews its delta lease, it reads the delta leases for all hosts and checks each bitmap to see if its own host_id has been set.
+If host A wants to notify host B to examine its resources, A sets the bit in its own bitmap that corresponds to the host_id of B. When B next renews its host_id lease, it reads the host_id leases for all hosts and checks each bitmap to see if its own host_id has been set.
 It finds the bit for its own host_id set in A's bitmap, and examines its resource request records.
 (The bit remains set in A's bitmap for set_bitmap_seconds.)

 force_mode determines the action the resource lease owner should take: